 With the goal of producing year-over-year comparative data to allow Buncombe County to track changes in community norms about violence, an Attitudes Toward Violence survey was developed.
 The Partners administered two baseline surveys with results sorted by zip code so that specific programming can be targeted to areas of high need.

 In addition to changing community tolerances for violence, prevention work in the community works to create an environment in which survivors feel comfortable disclosing their experiences and reaching out for support.
-The Partners have provided educational programming to more than 7,500 people since July.
+As of June 2019, the Partners have provided educational programming to nearly 20,000 people.
 Three prevention mini grants were awarded to organizations that provide programming to marginalized communities.
 The recipients were My Daddy Taught Me That, Youth Empowered Solutions (YES!) and De Mujer a Mujer.

 Progress has also been made on a best practices tool for employers and schools focused on improving employee and student skills for building healthy relationships and effectively managing conflict.
 The Partners have worked with the HR Department from the City of Asheville, Asheville City and Buncombe County Schools, with multiple local bars and restaurants on anti-harassment policies, with salons, and with Mars Hill University, Warren Wilson College and UNC Asheville on bystander intervention programs.